dlorch/pycep/docs/portability.rst

-Although PyCep is written in pure Python and it tries to be as self-sufficient as possible, it defers certain elements to the host language (which conveniently happens to be a Python itself).
+Although PyCep is written in pure Python and it tries to be as self-sufficient as possible, it defers certain elements to the host language (which conveniently happens to be Python).
 These items are listed here:

 * `String literal`_ evaluation (see ``ast.literal_eval()``)
 * String formatting (see ``%``)